konqueror1/python-binance-sdk/README.md

 ## Handling messages

-Binance-sdk designs a handler-based APIs to handle all websocket messages, and you are able to not concern about websockets.
+Binance-sdk provides handler-based APIs to handle all websocket messages, and you are able to not worry about websockets.

 ```py
 from binance import Client, TickerHandlerBase, SubType